 Warning: I don’t mean you should restructure the firm you’re interning in to make your ideas happen.
 Opportunity and Bond Thought should be balanced.
 Moreover, since you’re working for someone else, be sure to meet the company goals in your work (see “Goals Within The Company”).

 You’re just standing in front of the mirror, checking everything’s perfect before going to a job interview.
 Pay attention also to another thing: time.

 One of the most unpleasant things for recruiters is meeting late-comers: not exactly a good first impression of yourself (see “Interview”).
 The same goes during your internship: you can be the “smartest guy in the firm”, anyway you’ll make a poor figure if you are not punctual.

-So, don’t arrive late (almost) everyday making up childish excuses for your delay: in the long run, you’ll ruin your career by building a fame as a liar late-comer.
+So, don’t best online casino arrive late (almost) everyday making up childish excuses for your delay: in the long run, you’ll ruin your career by building a fame as a liar late-comer.
 Instead: leave home in advance to make sure to arrive on time.
 In this way, even a low-intelligent intern has a good probability of being considered trustful.

 Q for Quality of the Internship

 You’ve just been selected for an internship.
 You’re absolutely excited about that!
 But suddenly a doubt comes to your mind: will I learn anything else apart from photocopying papers for my boss?

 The answer is two-sided.
 Good news: there are 4 “ex ante quality signals” to better understand whether your internship will be a good quality one: